MickaliaR/Network-Security-Groups/README.md

 <img src="https://i.imgur.com/WhYuh7X.png"/)
 </p>
 <p>
 - Within the Wireshark app on the Windows 10 Virtual Machine, filter for DNS traffic only.
-Within the command line on the Windows 10 Virtual Machine, use "nslookup" to observe what 'wwww.google.com' IP address is.
+Within the command prompt on the Windows 10 Virtual Machine, use "nslookup" to observe what 'wwww.google.com' IP address is.
 (Prompt: nslookup wwww.google.com).
 Observe the DNS traffic within the Wireshark app.
 </p>
 <br />